adrian-wang/hive/README.md

 ---
 ### Feature List ###
- - Support all Hive query
+ - 1. Support all Hive query syntax which is compatible SQL92.
- - Base on Hive Select Syntax, Panthera ASE support:
+ - 2. Base on 1, Panthera ASE support:

 <table>
    <tr>